-To strengthen the long-term development and encourage the investment of the Management Board in Instone Real Estate Group SE, the members of the Management Board are obliged by a Share Ownership Guideline to complete a four-year development phase by acquiring shares in Instone Real Estate Group SE in the amount of a gross annual salary that is independent of their performance and holding them for the entire term of their Management Board contract, starting with their appointment to the Management Board.
+To strengthen long-term development and encourage the investment of the Management Board in Instone Real Estate Group SE, the members of the Management Board are obliged by a share ownership guideline to complete a four-year development phase by acquiring shares in Instone Real Estate Group SE in the amount of a gross annual salary that is independent of their performance and holding them for the entire term of their Management Board contract.
+This four-year development phase starts with their appointment to the Management Board.
 The equivalent value is based on the purchase price of the shares.
 The shares already held by a member of the Management Board are added to this figure.